Join Our Staff

 We’re Committed to Camper Growth (How We Help You Help Campers)

 - Camp is a valuable opportunity to coach campers on critical life skills.
 Here at Kinneret, we strive to nurture five themes of life skills through our program: Independence, Teamwork, Creativity, Friendship, and Community.
 When you work with campers, you will try to maximize opportunities for your kids to practice these five Kinneret Roots.

 - We keep our camp groups small on purpose.
 You will have 10 – 15 campers a day, and at least one high schooler in training or a co-counselor with you and your group throughout the summer.
 Our small group sizes and teams of counselors and high schoolers ensure that each of our staff members finds the moment to connect with their campers on a deeper level.

 - We want you to spend quality time with your campers.
 Our 4- and 5- week session structure allows you to get to know campers over an extended, consistent period of time, which gives you more room to facilitate growth within your campers.

 We’re Committed to Staff Development (How We Help You Grow)

-- Staff attend 4 days of orientation, receiving training in: team building, conflict resolution, group management, creative problem-solving, and much more.
-We believe in active learning, and provide our staff with multiple hands-on opportunities to practice what they learn throughout the orientation program.
+- Staff attend 5 days of orientation, receiving training in: team building, conflict resolution, group management, creative problem-solving, and much more.
+We believe in active learning, and provide our staff with multiple hands-on opportunities to practice as they learn throughout the orientation program.

 - Our staff attend weekly meetings to receive on-the-job training and ongoing education.

-- Staff receive friendly one-on-one support from a Leadership Team member, who’s there to guide you as you set goals, overcome challenges, and develop skills.
+- Staff receive friendly one-on-one support from a Leadership Team member, who’s there to guide them as they set goals, overcome challenges, and develop skills.
 We emphasize this relationship as a partnership – Leadership Team members are there to help you in any way you need.

 Build a 21st Century Resume by Working at Camp